How to keep your New Year’s resolutions

 Believe in yourself

-It’s clear why a lot of New Year’s resolutions fail — they’re not goals you actually want to achieve, are not measurable, or you lack the support necessary to achieve them.
+It’s clear why many New Year’s resolutions fail — they’re not goals you actually want to achieve, are not measurable, or lack the support necessary to achieve them.
 Once you develop some achievable goals and put together a plan of action and support, congratulate yourself each time you progress toward your goal, no matter how small it is.
 Instead, pat yourself on the back for making an effort toward your goal — always reward partial successes!
-And if you only meet your goal halfway, don’t beat yourself up about it.
+And if you only meet your goal halfway, don’t beat yourself up.

 References